elomagic/dt-tool/README.md

-# Dependency Track Tool
+# Tool for Dependency Track

-A tool that helps you to manage Dependency Track content better.

 ---